interstar/FSQuery/README.md

 Here's a simple example :

-Say we have a simple directory structure hangin under `o`
+Say we have a simple directory structure hanging under `o`

     > find o
     o